 The EP class is kept as a group for English only.
 The subject offerings provide enough breadth and rigour to cater for the EP students as they progress into Year 10 and VCE.
 Students are counselled through the Managed Individual Pathways (MIPS) process and are consequently guided into choosing subjects that reflect their strengths and interests.
 They are encouraged to choose some of the following more challenging subjects: English Literature, General Maths Specialist, Maths Method Core or Advanced Science.
 Students studying a LOTE in Year 9 are encouraged to continue with this subject.

-EP students have access to up to two VCE Units 1 and 2 in Year 10 and are encouraged to choose suitable subjects, not just improve their VCE score.
+EP students have access to one VCE Unit 1 and 2 in Year 10 and are encouraged to choose suitable subjects, not just improve their VCE score.
 Opportunities also exist to undertake a university subject in Year 12.

 The Victorian Certificate of Education (VCE) is the certificate that the majority of students in Victoria receive on satisfactory completion of their secondary education.
 The VCE provides diverse pathways to further study or training at university or TAFE and to employment.
 To satisfactorily complete the VCE a student must: